comp350spring2021/websiteRepo/README.md

           publish_branch: master
           publish_dir: ./public
 ```
 Whenever a push is made into the master branch of this repository (websiteRepo), this action runs.
-Essentially what is happening is GitHub waits for a push, then spins up an ubuntu virtual machine and creates the Hugo project.
+Essentially what is happening is GitHub waits for a push, then spins up an ubuntu machine and creates the Hugo project.
 Then it pushes the contents of the public directory into our GitHub pages repo (Comp350spring2021.github.io).

 More information about the actions used with this action at these links: